P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 The registered middlewares here are

-- `UseSwagger()`: this middleware intercepts the requests coming to `swagger/v1/swagger.json/yaml` and returns a json/yaml that describes all the registered endpoints.
+- `UseSwagger()`: this middleware intercepts the requests coming to `swagger/v1/swagger.json/yaml` and returns a json/yaml object that describes all the registered endpoints.

 - `UseSwaggerUI()` : this middleware intercepts the requests coming for `swagger/index.html` or `swagger/` and returns a page from which you can explore, try and tinker with the registered endpoints (and it needs the `UseSwagger()` middleware to be registered in order to work).